WindowsNT351/CE-Collections/README_EN.md

 When booting early CEs in CEPC Boot Loader, the menu may ask whether to use high-resolution mode, because modern virtual machines cannot emulate graphics cards properly, resulting in early CE only being able to use low resolution mode.
 If you want to use high-resolution mode, please use emulators such as PCEM or 86Box that can emulate hardware at that old time.
 It is recommended to use S3 ViRGE in PCEM<br />

 ## ❓QA:
 Q: After booting from the CD, select Windows CE version from 2.x to Windows 3.x and I got a black screen!
 A: The resolution may be selected incorrectly.
 In virtual machines such as VMware, low resolution mode is required.
-In addition, the new version of VMware is very slow when simulating old systems, which may also cause black screens< br />
+In addition, the new version of VMware is very slow when simulating old systems, which may also cause black screens<br />
-Q: I have already used PCem, but still cannot use high-resolution A: In PCem, you need to choose an S3 ViRGE graphics card with a CPU greater than or equal to 486/33 to use high-resolution< br />
+Q: I have already used PCem, but still cannot use high-resolution A: In PCem, you need to choose an S3 ViRGE graphics card with a CPU greater than or equal to 486/33 to use high-resolution<br />
 Q: In PCem, CD cannot be booted.
-A: Use compression software such as 7Zip to open the ISO file, extract the img file under [boot], and boot from the floppy disk< br />
+A: Use compression software such as 7Zip to open the ISO file, extract the img file under [boot], and boot from the floppy disk<br />
 Q: Why can't I use the shutdown in the CEPC?
-A: You really can't use it< br />
+A: You really can't use it<br />
-Q: In the CEPC bootloader, after selecting the system, the Error image section does not fit in allocated block showed A: The memory is too small, increase the memory< br />
+Q: In the CEPC bootloader, after selecting the system, the Error image section does not fit in allocated block showed A: The memory is too small, increase the memory<br />
-Q: Windows EC 2013 black screen after booting A: Do not use VMware [DOS] option when creating a virtual machine, switch to [Windows XP] option< br />
+Q: Windows EC 2013 black screen after booting A: Do not use VMware [DOS] option when creating a virtual machine, switch to [Windows XP] option<br />
 Q: Windows Mobile resolution is too abstract.
-A: Try changing to another resolution option< br />
+A: Try changing to another resolution option<br />
 Q: Shell Simulators cannot be started together A: Do not start multiple Shell Simulators together.
-If you accidentally start them together, please log off or restart and run [CDROM]:\WNT\200HPC\CEU.reg< br />
+If you accidentally start them together, please log off or restart and run [CDROM]:\WNT\200HPC\CEU.reg<br />
 Q: Windows PPC 2000 Shell Emulator cannot work on Windows Vista and above systems.
-A: No way, the Windows API is not compatible, so the best system to experience Shell emulator is Windows XP< br />
+A: No way, the Windows API is not compatible, so the best system to experience Shell emulator is Windows XP<br />
 Q: My Windows CE or Mobile machine is not starting, can you help me?
-A: Well....<br/>
+A: Well....<br />
 Q: Can you integrate other Windows into it?
-A: Look at the project name!!!!!!<br/>
+A: Look at the project name!!!!!!<br />

 ## ❗Here is the systems that CEC can emulated